duk7292/c-http-server/README.md

 ### 09.08.2025 - 10.08.2025
-- ✅ added a hashmap for better storage of http info
+- ✅ build a simple a hashmap for better storage of http info
 - ✅ made the parsing of the http
 - ✅ made a simple bash for sending test curl requests